microsoft/VFSForGit/Atomic.md

     -   Folder is marked as in virtualization root but not empty.

-        -   A partial placeholder is in .temp that can be safely overwritten/deleted when the enumeration is retried
+        -   A incomplete placeholder is in .temp that can be safely overwritten/deleted when the enumeration is retried

     -   Folder is marked as empty but not in virtualization root

-        -   A partial placeholder is in .temp that can be safely overwritten/deleted when the enumeration is retried
+        -   A incomplete placeholder is in .temp that can be safely overwritten/deleted when the enumeration is retried

     -   The rename() to copy the completed placeholder from .temp into